-Food Bank of Northern Nevada Announces New Produce on Wheels Locations
+Food Bank of Northern Nevada announces new Produce on Wheels locations

 The program operates out of a new farmer’s market style truck that allows seniors to select their own produce in manageable quantities.

-Produce On Wheels will now be serving at the Downtown Library at 301 S. Center Street in Reno on the second and third Wednesday of each month from 9 a.m. to 10 a.m.
+Produce On Wheels will now be serving at the Downtown Library at 301 S. Center Street in Reno on the 2nd and 3rd Wednesday of each month from 9-10 a.m.

-The second new location is at the Cold Springs Valley Church at 3385 White Lake Pkwy in Cold Springs on the second and fourth Friday of each month from 10:30 -11:30 a.m.

-Produce on Wheels will not be in operation on Friday, October 28.
+The second new location is at the Cold Springs Valley Church at 3385 White Lake Pkwy in Cold Springs on the 2nd and 4th Friday of each month from 10:30 -11:30 a.m.
+(Produce on Wheels is not in operation on Friday, October 28).